Towards 6G with Connected Sky: UAVs and Beyond: Key Barriers of Widespread Commercial Usage of UAVs and Solutions

 \subsection{UAVs and airspace control}

 In terms of airspace control, there are extensive procedures governing their operations as well as flight plans and tight orchestration of their position within the airspace.
 The aviation community is understandably concerned with having large numbers of UAVs flying around without robust tracking of where they are.
 However, due to the sheer number of UAVs, this process needs to be automated.
 The system handling drone air traffic management is referred to as the UTM.
 It is worth noting that the UTM is not a single system, rather is envisioned as a federation of systems that authorize and track UAV traffic.
 The UTM provides a variety of flight related functions for UAVs and UAV operators.
 For example, the network based remote ID mentioned earlier would periodically publish location information to the UTM.
-Below are several examples of UTM services \cite{FAA2}: